 John A. Logan College is authorized to recruit and utilize people who desire to provide voluntary service to College departments, programs, and activities.
-The executive director of human resources shall be responsible for administering the volunteer staff employment program.
+The Assistant Vice President of Human Resources shall be responsible for administering the volunteer staff employment program.
 Volunteers shall be approved individually by the Board of Trustees.
 Volunteer staff shall receive no remuneration.
-However, with prior approval from the area vice president, a volunteer staff member may receive reimbursement for authorized meal expenses, mileage expenses, and overnight accommodations in accordance with College policy.
+However, with prior approval from the area vice president or provost, a volunteer staff member may receive reimbursement for authorized meal expenses, mileage expenses, and overnight accommodations in accordance with College policy.